Afghanistan crisis and response

 Australia's humanitarian assistance

-The Australian Government stands in solidarity with the Afghan people and is working closely with our development and humanitarian partners to support those in greatest need.
-On 13 September, Foreign Minister Payne announced that Australia will contribute $100 million in humanitarian assistance.
-This comprises around $65 million in immediate life-saving assistance and support to displaced people and Afghan refugees, including a $5 million commitment to the United Nations High Commissioner for Refugees (UNHCR) Supplementary Appeal.
-Australia will also contribute around $35 million in ongoing humanitarian assistance to address the protracted nature of the humanitarian crisis out to 2024.
-We will primarily work through UN partners, with a specific focus on supporting women and girls.
+The Australian Government stands in solidarity with the Afghan people and is working closely with our humanitarian partners to support those in greatest need.
+Australia has committed $140 million in humanitarian assistance to respond to the Afghanistan crisis from 2021 to 2024, with a specific focus on supporting women and girls.
+Australia's commitment includes:

 Australians in need of consular assistance should contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 (outside Australia) or 1300 555 135 (in Australia).
 Our ability to provide consular assistance in Afghanistan is severely limited at this time.